-The sensitivity assessment used is an assessment of the relative sensitivity of the interest feature (i.e. coastal upstanding reef and offshore upstanding reef) to the broad categories of human activities.
+The sensitivity assessment used is an assessment of the relative sensitivity of the interest features or the component sub-features, i.e. offshore upstanding reef; coastal upstanding reef; and flat bedrock reef to the broad categories of human activities.

 In relation to this assessment, sensitivity has been defined as the intolerance of a habitat, community or individual (or individual colony) of a species to damage, or death, from an external factor (Hiscock, 1996).
 Sensitivity is dependent on the intolerance of a species or habitat to damage from an external factor and the time taken for its subsequent recovery.